Bill Murray is stuck in time and ... Marketer 2:

 - The cover of the Silent Hill movie features the floating head of Sharon Da Silva.

 - Utilized in this poster◊ from the original release of Mary Poppins, which in contrast to later home video covers, emphasizes the flashy musical aspects over the fantasy aspects.
-This Syndrome was also utilized on the original DVD cover◊, averted for re-releases from 2000 * and 2004 *, and played straight again in 2009◊.
+This Syndrome was also utilized on DVD covers from 1998◊ and 2009◊.

 - The DVD version of Deadfall features the floating heads of Michael Biehn, Nicolas Cage, and Sarah Trigger.
 There's a minor case of Covers Always Lie to boot: Presumably for the sake of keeping him recognizable, the Cage head is a more recent, clean shaven photo.
 However, in the film itself, Cage has a mustache and spends most of the time wearing sunglasses.